1. Holding on to it only hurts you

 In the same way, God does His most stunning work where things seem hopeless.
 Wherever there is pain, suffering and desperation, Jesus is there.
 There is no better place for the brilliance of Christ to shine.

 I have never felt the pain of addiction.
-I have never felt the pain of losing a child.
-I have never felt the pain of divorce.
+I’ve never felt the pain of losing a child and I have never felt the pain of divorce.
 I can only offer people the advice of God’s Word and prayer.

 But people who have been through those valleys and felt that pain are more qualified to help heal someone going through the same crisis.
 What is important to remember; however, is that regardless of the source of your pain, God can heal you.